nodemailer/wildduck/README.md

 ### What are the killer features?

 1. **Stateless.** Start as many instances as you want.
 You can start multiple Wild Duck instances in different machines and as long as they share the same MongoDB and Redis settings, users can connect to any instances.
 This is very different from the traditional IMAP servers where a single user always needs to connect (or be proxied) to the same IMAP server.
 Wild Duck keeps all required state information in MongoDB, so it does not matter which IMAP instance you use.
-2. **Centralized logging** which allows modern features like 2FA, application specific passwords, authentication scopes, revoking authentication tokens, audit logging and even profile files to auto configure Apple email clients without providing master password
+2. **Centralized authentication** which allows modern features like 2FA, application specific passwords, authentication scopes, revoking authentication tokens, audit logging and even profile files to auto configure Apple email clients without providing master password
 3. **Works on any OS including Windows.** At least if you get MongoDB and Redis running first.
 4. Focus on **internationalization**, ie. supporting email addresses with non-ascii characters
 5. **De-duplication of attachments.** If the same attachment is referenced by different messages then only a single copy of the attachment is stored.
 Attachment is stored in the encoded form (eg. encoded in base64) to not break any signatures so the resulting encoding must match as well.